Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational transformations of surfaces I

 Now, consider the group of automorphisms of the open surface $S_0$.
 This group $\Aut(S_0)$ acts by birational transformations on $S$.
 An irreducible component $E_i$ of the boundary $C$ is {\bf{contracted}} if there is an element $g$ of $\Aut(S_0)$ that contracts $E_i$: $g_\circ(E_i)$ is a point of $C$.
 Let $E$ be the union of the contracted components.
-In \cite{Gizatullin:1971}, Gizatullin proves that $E$ satisfies one of the four properties stated in Proposition~\ref{pro:Gizatullin-boundary}; moreover, in cases (2) and (3), $E$ contains an irreducible component $E_i$ with $E_i^2>0$ (see Corollary 4, Section~5 of \cite{Gizatullin:1971}).
+In \cite{Gizatullin:1971} (Corollary 4 and Proposition 5 of \S 5), Gizatullin proves that $E$ satisfies one of the four properties stated in Proposition~\ref{pro:Gizatullin-boundary}; moreover, in cases (2) and (3), $E$ contains an irreducible component $E_i$ with $E_i^2 \geq 0$; note that (4) contains the case of a unique rational curve of self-intersection $0$ (a different choice is made in \cite{Gizatullin:1971}).

 Thus, Proposition~\ref{pro:Gizatullin-boundary} follows from the properties of the pair $(Z,\U,\Gamma)$: the open subset $\U$ plays the role of $S_0$, and $Z$ is the completion $S$; the boundary $\partial Z$ is the curve $C$: it is a normal crossing divisor, and it is minimal by construction.
 Since every component of $\partial Z$ is contracted by at least one element of $\Gamma\subset \Aut(\U)$, $\partial Z$ coincides with Gizatullin's curve $E$.
-The only thing we have to prove is the last sentence of Proposition~\ref{pro:Gizatullin-boundary}, concerning the structure of the open subset $\U$.
+The only thing we have to prove is the last sentence of Proposition~\ref{pro:Gizatullin-boundary}, concerning the structure of the open subset $\U$; thus, we assume that we are in cases (2) or (3) of Proposition~\ref{pro:Gizatullin-boundary}.